 The falls spans 90 meters (245 feet) across a 200,000 year old lava field and creates a horseshoe-shaped veil similar (but much smaller) than that of Niagara Falls.

-As you continue down towards Clearwater and Sun Peaks, you will see the sign to Moul Falls, This waterfall involves about an hour hike through the forest to a cool, 35 meter high waterfall, where the curious can even head down and go in behind the curtain of cascading water.
+As you continue down towards Clearwater and Sun Peaks, you will see the sign to Moul Falls, This waterfall involves about a 30-45 minute hike through the forest to a very cool, 35 meter high waterfall, where the curious can even head down and go in behind the curtain of cascading water.

 Spahats Falls, while not quite as stunning as Helmcken Falls, is certainly worth the short walk.
 Spahats is also the result of hundreds of thousands of years of erupting volcanoes, flowing lava, relentless flows of water over the years, and the most recent ice age around 10,000 years ago.